Skip navigation

 • giving local communities more voice in protecting themselves from industry tactics; and

-• fostering innovation with new policy approaches.
+• fostering innovation through new policy approaches.

 • Prohibiting sales of flavored e-cigarettes, menthol cigarettes and/or flavored cigars to reduce youth use and reduce disparities